drupal-composer/drupal-project/README.md

 1. Log into CircleCI and add your github repo as a project, and then:
     1. Under the project settings, find the place to add an ssh key (varies between old and new interface), and add the public key associated with your pantheon user or the one added above, using `drush.in` as the domain.
     1. Under the environment variables tab in the project settings, add the url for the destination repository in the `PANTHEON_REPO` variable.
-1. Install the codebase with Composer:
+1. Install the codebase with Composer and NPM:
     1. Clone the github repository and run `composer install` to install Drupal.
 (You may need to increase your memory limit or execute `php -d memory_limit=3G /path/to/composer install`.)
     1. Commit the `composer.lock` file, and files that have been initialized for customization, like `robots.txt`.
+    1. Run `npm it` to install the node modules, and commit the `package.lock` file to the repository.
     1. Push the changes to github, and check that the CircleCI workflow executes properly.
 1. Configure Drupal:
     1. Install Drupal in the Pantheon dev environment.
 (Note: If you want to run the Drupal install locally, you may need to re-enable some layers of caching in `/web/sites/default/settings.local.php`.)